gboeing/osmnx/docs/osmnx.rst

 User reference for the OSMnx package.

 This guide covers usage of all public modules and functions.
-Every function can be accessed via `ox.module_name.function_name()` and the vast majority of them can also be accessed directly via `ox.function_name()` as a shortcut.
-Only a few less-common functions are accessible only via `ox.module_name.function_name()`.
+Every function can be accessed via `ox.module_name.function_name()` and most can also be accessed directly via `ox.function_name()` as a shortcut.
+Less-common functions are accessible only via `ox.module_name.function_name()`.

 osmnx.bearing module
 --------------------